nghtmre03/nghtmre03/README.md

 - 👋 Hi, I’m @nghtmre03
 - 👀 I’m interested in startups
 - 🌱 I’m currently learning different languages i am a beginner
-- 💞️ I’m looking to collaborate on a project based on iot
+- 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me - dhekharshit@gmail.com

 <!---